-In this article, we shall look into how to prepare Data interpretation section of Bank Exams.
+In this article, we shall look into how to prepare Data interpretation section of Bank Exams 2023.

-Data Interpretation questions have more weightage and you can see this type of questions in almost every competitive bank exam question paper.
+Data Interpretation questions have more weightage and you can see this type of question in almost every competitive bank exam question paper.

-Data Interpretation (DI) is one of the most important topics in the Quantitative Aptitude section of various bank exams 2019.
+Data Interpretation (DI) is one of the most important topics in the Quantitative Aptitude section of various bank exams in the year 2023.
 Usually, candidates take a lot of time to solve these type of questions in bank exams.

 This topic generally consists of bank exam questions related to the graph, charts and tables and some times in the form of statements too.
 The questions which are in the form of statements, you have to give meaningful conclusions and the questions can be from any topic such as time and distance, averages, simple interest and compound interest etc. of the Quantitative Aptitude section.

 To explore the Quantitative Aptitude section in detail, check at the linked article.